Within A Pandemic.

 HCADV IS HERE TO HELP.

-Crisis hot line calls have dropped
+In 2021, crisis hot line calls had dropped

 because victims are unable to safely